What do we do?

 - O visas for those with extraordinary abilities

 3. Investor Based Immigration

 - EB-5 Visas — Foreign investors may obtain conditional visas allowing them and their families to live, work and attend school in the U.S. To qualify for this visa, the foreigner must invest at least $1 million in a new or recently created business, or $500,000 for businesses in rural or high-unemployment areas.
+(These investment amounts are subject to change in November of 2019.)
 If the investment has created at least 10 full-time jobs for U.S. workers within two years, the investors and their families can obtain permanent resident status, and can apply for full citizenship three years later.

 - L visas

 4. Non-Immigrant Visas